Modification and Enforcement Actions in Carrollton

 Life happens and situations change.
 After there has been a significant change in circumstance from when child support, custody or visitation were originally ordered, those orders need to be changed accordingly to reflect the current situation.

-At the law office of Malik & Associates, PLLC, our attorneys have experience in all areas of family law.
+At the law office of Malik & Associates, PLLC, our attorney has experience in all areas of family law.
 We can guide you through the process of child support, spousal support, visitation and custody, as well as support you through the modification process.
 We work with you to make sure prior support amounts are still appropriate, or whether a modification needs to occur.
 With us on your side, you can rest assured that your new custody and visitation arrangements will protect the best interests of your children.

 Call the team at Malik & Associates, PLLC today at (214) 881-2100 for a consultation.